ShawandaMD/ShawandaMD.github.io/_posts/2019-09-29-welcome_back_habit_tracker.markdown

 ```
 *** I'll explain the 2nd line of code later, but make sure you add it!*

-2. Go over to your manifest file… if you are running Rails <= 5.0 you need to add this text  before your `//= require_tree`
+Step 2.
+Go over to your manifest file… if you are running Rails <= 5.0 you need to add this text  before your `//= require_tree`

 ```
 //= require jquery3